sriharshaguthikonda/NegativeScreen/README.txt

 NegativeScreen was specifically designed to be easy and convenient to use.

 The application now includes a modern settings window to choose which monitors or windows are inverted and whether the app starts minimized.
+You can give each monitor a custom name so similar displays are easier to tell apart.

 Features: